Ebauches SA Logos

 Nouvelle Fabrique SA of Tavannes comes under control of Ebauches SA

 Valjoux SA of Les Bioux comes under control of Ebauches SA after John Reymond retired and left the company to his two sons.
+This is one of the first complicated movement specialists to be purchased by the holding company.

 Fabrique d’Horlogerie de Fontainemelon (FHF) introduces the low-cost “standard grade” movement, with the Standard Cal.
 608 becoming the leading watch movement in the world, with over 40 million produced.